 A goal of plant-based diets is 15-18% of calories from fats.

 This is hard to achieve without a few high-fat-density elements

 such as avocados and nuts.
-But you don't need much of these
+But we don't need much of these

 (half an avocado, an ounce of nuts) to get there.